sushiroll4093/clone/Production-Start.md

 2. As of March 2014, installers are seeing an issue where the .js files are not created at compile time.

-See [Fixing .js Creation Issues](https://groups.google.com/forum/#!searchin/canvas-lms-users/empty$20css$20files/canvas-lms-users/-miJsiuK1rA/q1GasvXzUDwJ) for with JS issues.
+See [Fixing .js Creation Issues](https://groups.google.com/forum/#!searchin/canvas-lms-users/empty$20css$20files/canvas-lms-users/-miJsiuK1rA/q1GasvXzUDwJ) for help with JS issues.

 ### Making sure other users can't read private Canvas files